Shangri-La, Yunnan: Climate

 Shangri-La has either a dry-winter, warm-summer humid continental climate (Köppen climate classification: Dwb) using the 0 °C (32 °F) isotherm, or a dry-winter subtropical highland climate (Köppen climate classification: Cwb) using the -3 °C isotherm, both of which are unusually cool by Yunnan standards due to the high elevation, which ranges between 2700 and 3500 m.
-Winters are chilly but sunny, with a 24-hour January average temperature of -2.0 °C (28.4 °F), while summers are cool, with a 24 July-hour average temperature of 13.9 °C, and feature frequent rain; more than 70% of the annual precipitation is delivered from June to September.
+Winters are chilly but sunny, with a 24-hour January average temperature of -2.0 °C (28.4 °F), while summers are cool, with a 24-hour July average temperature of 13.9 °C, and feature frequent rain; more than 70% of the annual precipitation is delivered from June to September.
 The annual mean is 6.32 °C. Except during the summer, nights are usually sharply cooler than the days.
 Despite the dryness of the winter, the small amount of precipitation is generally sufficient to cause major transportation dislocations and isolate the area between November and March.